klaytn/klaytn-docs/docs/node/service-chain/getting-started/4nodes-setup-guide.md

  - 4 Linux or MacOS servers
  - Minimum hardware requirements
    - CPU: 4-core (Intel Xeon or equivalent), RAM: 16GB, HDD: 50GB
-   - Please refer to the [System Requirements](../references/system-requirements.md) for more explanation.
+   - Please refer to [System Requirements](../references/system-requirements.md) for more explanation.

 ## Step 0: Install SCN on all nodes <a id="install-scn"></a>
 The installation is the uncompression of the downloaded package.
 Extract the SCN archive on each server.